hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 * Horizontal dispersion varies by frequency thanks to resonance and directivity mismatches.
 Though, the mean horizontal dispersion window is about  ±50° below 10kHz .
 * Vertical dispersion varies by frequency thanks to resonance and directivity mismatches.
 Though, the mean horizontal dispersion window is about  ±30° below 10kHz.
 * This unevenness tends to cause the soundstage to behave quite erratically causing some instruments to be placed throughout the soundstage differently from the fundamental to the harmonics, driving imaging inaccuracies as well.
+* Some DSP can be used to smooth out these problem areas (wherever the Directivity is relatively flat is a good candiate for DSP correction).
+For example, a portion of the 300-500Hz resonance can be tamed.
+But there are many directivity mismatches that would make this task more challenging.
+If not for the resonances, however, this task would be much easier.

 **Spinorama and Predicted In-Room Response:**
 * No way to sugarcoat this: the SPIN data results in a very uneven response riddled with mismatches in driver-to-driver directivity as well as numerous resonances.
 From on-axis to listening window to predicted in-room response.